Merpster456/FBLA_Quiz/README.md

 > NOTE: This setup used to be much easier however, due to a new mac update a couple additional steps had to be added.

-If you are more experienced with command line, all you need to do is: go to the project directory, give the mac_start.command file permission to execute, then run it.
+If you are more experienced with command line, all you need to do is: cd to the project directory, use chmod to give the mac_start.command file permission to execute, then run it.

 If you are not experienced with command line thats completely fine, just follow these steps.